alexcurylo/mtp/Pods/AppCenter/AppCenter-SDK-Apple/iOS/README.md

 4. **App Center Push**: App Center Push enables you to send push notifications to users of your app from the App Center portal.
 You can also segment your user base based on a set of properties and send them targeted notifications.

 ## 1. Get started

 It is super easy to use App Center.
 Have a look at our [get started documentation](https://docs.microsoft.com/en-us/appcenter/sdk/getting-started/ios) and onboard your app within minutes.
 Our [detailed documentation](https://docs.microsoft.com/en-us/appcenter/sdk/) is available as well.

 ## 2. Contributing

 We are looking forward to your contributions via pull requests.

-To contribute to the SDK, you need a machine that runs macOS and the latest stable Xcode release.
-In addition, the SDK workspace requires [Jazzy](https://github.com/realm/jazzy) to generate documentation.
+To contribute to the SDK, please

+* install Xcode 10.1 on your Mac.
+* install [Jazzy](https://github.com/realm/jazzy) to be able to generate documentation.
+* install `clang-format` for code formatting via [Homebrew](https://brew.sh) using the command `brew install clang-format`.

 ### 2.1 Code of Conduct